lopezdsr/sql-query/sqlref/sql_reference.template.md

 that can be specified as a table name in any FROM clause of the fullselect that follows.

 Common table expressions are defined by using the reserved keyword `WITH` followed by one or more *named queries*.
-Each common table expression specified can also be referenced by name in the FROM clause of subsequent common table expressions.
+Each common table expression that is specified can also be referenced by name in the FROM clause of subsequent common table expressions.

 Creating a common table expression avoids the overhead of creating and dropping an intermediate result object on Cloud {{site.data.keyword.cos_short}} that is needed only for a certain query.